Australians who receive the COVID-19 vaccine could be eligible for huge travel incentives under a plan put forward by Qantas CEO Alan Joyce.

 Vaccine incentives urged

-Greater incentives to get vaccinated would improve the rollout, however , Griffith University researchers Sameer Deshpande and Joy Parkinson said.
+Greater incentives to get vaccinated would improve the rollout, however the incentives need to be targeted appropriately, Griffith University researchers Sameer Deshpande and Joy Parkinson said.

 They noted that in America, New York has offered free tickets to city attractions, while Alabama has offered two laps around the Talladega Superspeedway for vaccinated residents.